 Sarah Pearce has worked in a variety of roles in both publishing and not for profit organisations.
 She has gained experience from working in areas as diverse as publishing for the shipping industry to charities working with the NHS.
 She has also been a Trustee of a large charity.
 She trained to be a nurse before going to University graduating with a Bachelors and Master’s in law.

 Carrie-Anne Heath is a qualified and experienced integrative counsellor and has been working within the field since 2007.
-She is a registered member of the BACP and a Senior Accredited Member of National Counselling Society.
+She is a registered accredited member of the BACP and is a Senior Accredited Member of National Counselling Society.
 She possesses experience within specialist sectors including mental health, trauma, child and adolescent therapy (including play and art therapy) and bereavement.
 She owns a vast amount of transferable skills from working within the lifelong learning and welfare to work sector; as well as possessing experience in project management, outreach, supervision and staff leadership.
 She has previously developed and set up community projects across London including projects with homeless charities, young peoples services, refugee support services, single parents, ex-offenders and mental health services.
 Carrie-Anne is an Armed Forces and Veterans Champion for East Kent.

 Sunny Austin is a qualified counsellor having attained his Diploma in Humanistic Counselling in 2012.
 He is a registered member of the BACP and an accredited member of the NCS.
 Sunny has experience of counselling clients in a range of settings including the NHS, education, private practice and charity organisations.
 He has worked with adults and young people with a variety of mental health issues such as depression, anxiety, stress, bereavement and relationship difficulties.
 Sunny is primarily a humanistic practitioner but also draws from other therapeutic approaches to suit the needs of the client.